-Webinar: Using Automation to Build a Sustainable Food Safety Culture & Consistent Hygiene SOPs Across Your Organization
+Webinar: Using Automation to Build Sustainable Food Safety Culture SOP

 Watch the full recording below:

 Consistent pathogen removal from employee to employee and from plant to plant is an important part of food safety.
-In this webinar webinar presented by Meritech, Paul Barnhill, the company's chief technology officer, and Alison Smith, director of corporate success, discussed how corporations and individual food production facilities are using automated handwashing stations to build consistency across plant and organization standard operating procedures (SOPs).
+In this webinar webinar presented by Meritech, Paul Barnhill, the company's chief technology officer, and Alison Smith, director of corporate success, discussed how corporations and individual food production facilities are using automated handwashing stations to build consistency across plant and organization food safety culture SOPs.